A Cutting-Edge Next Generation Firewall

-Sangfor NGAF takes next generation firewall technology to the next level to meet the evolving security needs of modern enterprises.
-Through market foresight and technical prowess, Sangfor NGAF is the next generation firewall that holds several "world's first" titles.
+Sangfor Network Secure (previously known as NGAF) takes Next Generation Firewall technology to the next level to meet the evolving security needs of modern enterprises.
+Through market foresight and technical prowess, Sangfor Network Secure holds several “world’s first” titles.

-• The world's 1st AI-enabled NGFW that intelligently detects threats to eliminate over 99% of external threats at the network perimeter.
+• The world’s 1st AI-enabled NGFW with intelligent detection, eliminating over 99% of external threats at the network perimeter.

 • The world's 1st NGFW integrated with Web Application Firewall (WAF) to provide network and web application security in one appliance.